 This recipe is a slight variation of my delicious choc chip caramel fudge brownie recipe from WHOLE.
-They are just as choc-a-block with plant-based whole food ingredients such as steamed sweet potato, oats and beans but I have added crunchy, fresh peanut butter to give them even more of a protein and fibre punch!
-Aside from the fact that these brownies are absolutaly bursting with fibre and plant based protein, the sweet potato provides a whole wack of vitamin C and potassium and the black beans provide plant based iron, magnesium and folate.
-They help to fill me up and give me sustained energy so I have to be honest, I do sometimes have a few for brekkie!
-Super handy when you have a batch on hand!
-They also make a great snack to take to work for that afternoon pick-me-up that will not let you down! (haha.
-That sounded like an advertisment in my head).
+They are just as choc-a-block with plant-based wholefood ingredients such as steamed sweet potato, oats and beans but I have added crunchy, fresh peanut butter to give them even more of a protein and fibre punch!
+In addition, the sweet potato provides a burst of vitamin C and potassium plus the black beans provide plant-based iron, magnesium and folate.
+What a winning combo!
+They help to fill me up and give me sustained energy.
+To be honest, I do sometimes have a few for brekkie, they're super handy when you have a batch on hand!
+They also make a great snack to take to work for that afternoon pick-me-up that won't let you down (haha, that sounded like an advertisement in my head).
 Give these a go and let me know what you think!
-There are many more simple WHOLE food plant-based recipes like this one in my second book WHOLE which you can find here xx H
+There are many more simple WHOLE food plant-based recipes like this one in my second book WHOLE which you can find here x Harry

-BROWNIES 2 ½ cups (400g) sweet potato, peeled and diced 1 cup (100g) organic rolled oats* 1 teaspoon baking powder 3 tablespoons cacao powder* ¼ teaspoon salt 1 teaspoon vanilla powder* 1 ½ cups (250g) cooked or canned black beans, drained and rinsed ½ cup (125ml) maple syrup* 4 tablespoons peanut butter, crunchy, fresh ground
+Prep time: 20 minutes Cook time: 45 minutes Difficulty: Easy BROWNIES 2 1/2 cups (400g) sweet potato, peeled and diced 1 cup (100g) organic rolled oats 1 teaspoon baking powder 3 tablespoons cacao powder 1/4 teaspoon salt 1 teaspoon vanilla powder 1 1/2 cups (250g) cooked or canned black beans, drained and rinsed 1/2 cup (125ml) maple syrup 4 tablespoons peanut butter, crunchy, fresh ground

-Pre-heat oven to 180°C/356°F fan forced.
+Preheat oven to 180 degrees celsius fan-forced.
 Line a brownie tin with biodegradable baking paper.